g0tmk/dotfiles-linux/README.md

 0. Set up screen lock on suspend<span id="screen-lock-on-suspend-install"></span>

-    - xfce4-power-manager is not able to lock screen on sleep, so we have to set it up manually:
     - Create a new file `/etc/systemd/system/screenlock@.service` and fill it with the following:

         ```